scriptease/jersey-micrometer/README.md

 ```

 You can also make it so that the default is to *not* create metrics for
-un-annotated classes and methods by setting the properties used in
+un-annotated classes and methods by setting the property used in
 [JerseyMicrometerConfig](https://github.com/stefanbirkner/jersey-micrometer-filter/blob/master/src/main/java/com/github/stefanbirkner/micrometer/jersey/JerseyMicrometerConfig.java).
 You can do this via the `ConfigModuleBuilder`'s config stack.
 Here, we'll use a
 simple in-code Map to define properties.

 ```
 Map<String, Object> config = new HashMap<>();
-config.put("com.github.stefanbirkner.micrometer.jersey.resourceMethod.timer.enabledByDefault", "false");
+config.put("com.github.stefanbirkner.micrometer.jersey.resourceMethod.enabledByDefault", "false");

 ConfigModuleBuilder builder = new ConfigModuleBuilder();
 // read from a map